 Parents Need to Know

-Parents need to know that the main characters seem to live most of their lives in Dragon Land, spending very little time in the real world with their family.
+Parents need to know that the main characters of Dragon Tales seem to live most of their lives in Dragon Land, spending very little time in the real world with their family.
 Some parents may see this near-constant escape from reality as off the mark in an educational series.
 Otherwise, there's not much to object to; this is a positive, entertaining show that mirrors some of the real-life issues preschoolers face.
 It's worth noting that the show's creators intend it to be paired with other educational media such as online activities and books.

-What's the story?
+What's the Story?

 Six-year-old Emmy (voiced by Andrea Libman) and 4-year-old Max (Danny McKinnon) have discovered a way to magically transport themselves to Dragon Land using a dragon's scale.
 Anytime they want, these lucky kids can go see their colorful dragon friends Quetzal (Eli Gabay), Ord (Ty Olsson), Cassie (Chantal Strand), Zak (Jason Michas), and Wheezie (Kathleen Barr).
 They have many adventures in Dragon Land and meet all kinds of other creatures.